lovenets/CS-notebook/leetcode/Top Interview Questions.md

 **Recap**

-This is a typical connected-component labeling problem which in generally can be solved by DFS or BFS.
+This is a typical connected-component labeling problem which in general can be solved by DFS or BFS.

 ## [207.
 Course Schedule](<https://leetcode.com/problems/course-schedule/>)